bicCluster/learning-cluster/README.md

       dns-nameservers 8.8.8.8 8.8.4.4
 ```
 You can find an example [here](https://wiki.debian.org/NetworkConfiguration), in the **Configuring the interface manually** section.
-Attention: comment the keyword `loopback` and `dhcp` if you use static ip method. `loopback` and `dhcp` are the default keywords which have already been in the files.
+Attention: comment the keyword `loopback` and `dhcp` if you use static ip method (This is not needed!). `loopback` and `dhcp` are the default keywords which have already been in the files.
 3. (Recommended)Still in the configuration of `losalamos`.
 Configure the file `/etc/hosts`, using the command line `sudo vim /etc/hosts`.
 The content would be
 ```
      127.0.0.1 localhost